claudioc/jecho/README.md

 mobile web developer.
 It can be used with almost every browser, even desktop ones, but in those cases much more powerful debug tools already exist.

-Basically you run the jecho server and you receive a command line.
+Basically you run the jecho server and you'll receive a command line.
 Whatever string you enter from this command line is then sent to the (eventually) connected client(s) (i.e.: a web page opened in a mobile device).
 That string is then eval'uated in the browser as JavaScript code and the result sent back to the server, which in turn will display it.

 Additionally, a `jecho.log()` utility is provided to be used from within the web page, so that you can send asynchronous messages to the server.
 The `jecho.log()` obviously resembles the console.log() tool, but it isn't powerful that much: the serialization of objects is just a `JSON.stringify(obj, undefined, 2)`.

+You can also use the `jecho.inspect()` method to deliver a small report about the dimensions of the window, the dimensions of an HTML element (i.e. `jecho.inspect(document.body);`) or a specific CSS property (i.e. `jecho.inspect(document.body, "margin-right");`).

 Features
 --------